About

 Students receive a list of materials required for the workshop in their acceptance email.
 Unless indicated, materials are not included in the tuition fee and may be purchased in advance and at a discounted rate directly from the Florentine art supply store, Zecchi.
 Students will find their supplies waiting for them in their studio upon arrival in Florence.

-Estimated cost of materials: EUR 200
+Estimated cost of materials: EUR 250-370

 What’s Included

-• 60 hours Instruction in English
+- 60 hours of instruction in English

-• Individual critiques
+- Individual critiques

-• Two primed canvases
+- Two primed canvases

-• Guided museum visit to the Bargello Museum with the Academy’s resident Art Historian to view major works by Renaissance sculptors
+- Guided museum visit to the Bargello Museum with the Academy’s resident Art Historian to view major works by Renaissance sculptors

-• Access to the on-campus FAA Cafe where students may purchase breakfast, lunch and enjoy an afternoon aperitivo
+- Access to the on-campus FAA Cafe, where students may purchase breakfast, lunch, and enjoy an afternoon aperitivo

-• Extended access to the studios and school facilities after class until 9 pm
+- Extended access to the studios and school facilities after class until 9 pm

-• Discounted art supplies
+- Discounted art supplies

-• List of housing recommendations
+- List of housing recommendations

 Faculty

 Marco Franco is an Italian painter born in Florence in 1989.
-Fascinated by the surrounding culture and artistic traditions of his home city, Marco has always possessed a deep interest for art.
+Fascinated by the surrounding culture and artistic traditions of his home city, Marco has always possessed a deep interest in art.
 He studied at the Accademia di Belle Arti di Brera in Milan from 2012 to 2015, completing a degree in art conservation with a specialization in wood, as well as in paintings on panel and canvas.

 See more of Marco’s work in the Alumni Gallery and at @marcofranco_art